This page talks about Doomsday Tomato Seeds.

 One slicing tomato is about one cup's worth.

-One person for one day would need, on a 2000 calorie diet, would need about 70 tomatoes a day.
+One person for one day, on a 2000 calorie diet, would need about 70 tomatoes a day.

 In 365 days that would be 25,500 tomatoes.

-This would mean they would need about 60 tomato plants a year if all one had to eat were tomatoes.
-Of course, we are hoping they have other things to eat as well.
+This would mean we would need about 60 tomato plants a year if all one had to eat were tomatoes.
+Of course, we are hoping we have other things to eat as well.

 So I would keep 300 tomato seeds on hand, hidden in 3 different caches.